nice-game-hints/blog/hardest-deponia-puzzle.md

 In this picture you can see Rufus at the gadget shop.
 You can also see... or not see... the Golden Dragon of Invisibility standing on its pedestal.

 In the puzzle Rufus is supposed to get this Golden Dragon of Invisibility from this gadget shop.
 The problem is that Shop-O-Mat, a robot clerk who has confisticated the original clerk, is watching closely what Rufus is doing.
 On top of that the Golden Dragon of Invisibility is... invisible!
 Though, it is, supposedly, standing on that stand.
 Luckily, Rufus is allowed to test the other gadgets (not the Dragon!) before he decides to buy them.
-I won't tell more about the puzzle, but clearly players are having hard time with it.
+I won't tell more about the puzzle, but clearly players are having hard time with it as the solution to it is so hard sought.